gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 predicting, we used `dask` to write regular pandas code that worked out-of-core on my laptop or on a distributed cluster.

-If this topic interests you, you should watch [this talk](scaling sklearn) by [Stephen Hoover] on how Civis is scaling scikit-learn.
+If this topic interests you, you should watch [this talk][civis-scaling-sklearn] by [Stephen Hoover] on how Civis is scaling scikit-learn.

 In future posts we'll dig into